kyle-masters/cs3450_bagel_farm/Project-Plan.md

 # Summary

-We are creating a web application for Dan's Bagel Shop that manages the companies various processes.
+This project aims to build a web application for managing the various processes of Dan's Bagel Shop.
 These processes include inventory management, task management, and customer interaction.
 The application will provide an interface for customers to order bagels and for staff to manage inventory and process orders.
 Customers will be able to track and modify their orders and manage their user account.
 The staff will be